wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-changenotifications-trackchanges/includes/2-graph-overview-create-app.md

 When an email is received, you want to translate it from its native language to another language and make it easier for the consumer to read that email.

 When a new user is added to your organization, you want to automatically create an account for that user in your corporate third-party time tracking system and send them an email alerting them that their new account has been set up.

 How would you implement these scenarios with change notifications?

 ![Screenshot of creating a .NET Core web API project](../media/02-create-app.png)

 You first need to create an app that will host a web API to listen for notifications.
-This will be the component that will not only trigger the request to create the subscription, but it will also manage subscription renewals and receive and respond to notifications received from Microsoft Graph.
+This will be the component that won't only trigger the request to create the subscription, but it will also manage subscription renewals and receive and respond to notifications received from Microsoft Graph.

 ### Change notification subscriptions